Dulakshi-dev/Dulakshi-dev/README.md

 ---

-## 🎯 Current Goals

-- 🚀 Deploy NeuraScan to Azure Container Apps (portfolio-ready)
-- 📝 Complete and submit NutriSL FYP with research paper
-- 💼 Secure an AI/ML internship (WSO2, Virtusa, LSEG, 99X, Creative Software, CodeGen)
-- 🌲 Strengthen DSA fundamentals for technical interviews
-- ☁️ Expand cloud and MLOps knowledge

----

 ## 📫 Connect With Me

-- 💼 LinkedIn: YOUR_LINKEDIN_URL
+- 💼 LinkedIn: www.linkedin.com/in/dulakshi-gammanpila-7737a9338
-- 📧 Email: YOUR_EMAIL
+- 📧 Email: dulakshigamma@gmail.com

 ---